 - Complete Cupboard Initial Cookie Order by January 6, 2024 in the “Cookies” tab

 You must be present or have a volunteer available to accept, count and sign for your delivery.

 When the truck arrives, count the cookies.
 Sign for the cookies and ask the delivery agent to replace any damaged cookies.

 Know exactly how many cookies you ordered, by variety.
-Print your Cupboard Order from the Cupboard tab in eBudde.
+Print your Cupboard Order from the Delivery tab in eBudde.
+See below.

 Only sign for cookies you have received during the delivery.
 You can change the amount received on the delivery ticket with the delivery agent.

 Set your cupboards availability in the cupboard settings on eBudde prior to opening.

 In order to pickup cookies from your cupboard, troops must place pending orders in eBudde.
 Orders can be placed by the case and/or by the package.